SDLC vs STLC: What is the Difference?

 Environment setupAfter the code has been produced, the team sets up a test environment to ensure it works as intended.Developers review prerequisites and perform Smoke tests to verify the test environment is ready and stable.

-MaintenanceSupport, improvement, and update services after deployment are covered, if required.When checking newly released maintenance code, the QA team conducts regression testing.
+MaintenanceSupport, improvement, and update services after deployment are covered if required.When checking the newly released maintenance code, the QA team conducts regression testing.
 The team keeps test cases and automated scripts updated to guarantee accuracy.

 Team sizeWe required more programmers to help with the software development life cycle (SDLC).The number of testers required to complete the STLC process is smaller compared to SDLC.